movementkitchen/website/src/pages/movement-coaching/index.md

 (duration 75 min, price £100) that includes a qualitative movement assessment and creating your coaching strategy.

-To book your Introductory Session email me at ivana@movementkitchen.co.uk.
+To book your Assessment Session email [ivana@movementkitchen.co.uk](mailto:ivana@movementkitchen.co.uk).

-After your initial assessment, depending on your goals and commitment, you can choose between:
+After this, depending on your goals and commitment, you can choose between:

-#### Basic coaching package
+### Basic coaching package
 - 5 X one-to-one sessions (60 min each)
 - Post-session action plans
 - Photos and video snippets of movements